UPDATED: December 17, 2020

 Blue Moon premiered at the 2018 New Zealand International Film Festival.
 The film follows a desperate service station owner as he appropriates a stash of drug money.

-Principle actor Jed Brophy took some time to chat with Susy Botello about his experience working on Blue Moon on the SBP Mobile Filmmaking Podcast.
+Principle actor Jed Brophy took some time to chat with Susy Botello about his experience working on Blue Moon during his interview on the SBP Mobile Filmmaking Podcast.

-Screen-Space gave the film four stars and wrote up their own review.
+Screen-Space gave the film four stars and wrote up their own review, and the International Mobile Film Festival posted a review on IMDb.

 Read on to hear more from director Stefan Harris as he tells the fascinating story of how this film came together: